samayo/styrofoam/README.md

 	}

 `````
- Well,  with [PdoNoodle](https://github.com/simon-eQ/PdoNoodle), all you have to do to get the same result is...
+ Well,  with [PdoNoodle](https://github.com/simon-eQ/PdoNoodle), all you have to do to perform the same query, and  get the same result is by this one line of code:

 ```` php
  $select = $NoodlePiece->doLazy('SELECT * FROM users')->where('id = ?', $_POST['id']);